 • Loss of balance

 We are familiar with several treatments for an overdose.
 The treatment is dependent on how much Xanax was consumed and if alcohol or other drugs were used as well.
-One option for an overdose is having the stomach pumped to remove the unabsorbed Xanax or as much as possible.
+One option for an overdose is having the stomach pumped to remove as much as the unabsorbed Xanax as possible.
 Medications may be administered for an antidote including flumazenil.
 The individual may require an IV for necessary fluids.

 We strongly encourage any individual experiencing an overdose to go to the emergency room immediately.
 Being completely honest about what was taken and how much may save the life of the individual.

 We encourage anyone who believes they may need a prescription for Xanax to consult with a medical professional.
 Following the advice of the physician is extremely important.
-If the doctor believes the person needs to take Xanax, a prescription will be written.
-The individual should only use the drug under the supervision of the prescribing physician.
+If the doctor believes the person needs to take Xanax, a prescription will be written, and the individual should only use the drug under the supervision of the prescribing physician.

 Depending on where the individual lives, doctor shopping can result in thousands of dollars in fines or a prison sentence.
 We strongly recommend against using any prescription not prescribed specifically for the individual.
 The effects can be dangerous or even fatal.
 Even if the person knows several individuals using Xanax, it does not mean the drug is appropriate for their circumstances.